 Periodontal Disease Treatment in Columbia MD

-At the dental office of Jennifer Sokolosky, DMD, we see the serious risk that periodontal disease poses to your general and dental health.
-In most cases, however, regular professional dental cleanings and proper oral hygiene can help you avoid developing gum disease.
+At the dental office of Jennifer Sokolosky, DMD, we understand the serious risk that periodontal disease poses to your oral health and general health.

 The Dangers of Periodontal Disease

 Even though it starts in your mouth, gum disease is not strictly an oral health problem.
 In recent years, our dentists have seen significant research that points to a connection between gum disease and your general health and well-being.
 Researchers believe that the bacteria associated with chronic gum disease can enter the bloodstream and be carried to other parts of your body.
 This can lead to serious systemic conditions like heart disease, respiratory disease, diabetes, stroke, and pregnancy complications.

 If we don’t catch in its early stage called gingivitis, small pockets open up around between your teeth and gums.
 As bacterial collect and multiply in these spaces, gum disease advances and can start to damage your gums and the bone that holds your teeth in place.
 This is the advanced stage of gum disease that we call periodontitis, and it can cause teeth to loosen to the point that we may need to extract them.

 We can usually treat gingivitis—the early stage of gum disease—with a comprehensive dental cleaning and a commitment on your part to practice better oral hygiene.

 However, if gum disease has progressed to the next stage called periodontitis, we will need to perform a deep cleaning procedure to get rid of bacteria and infected tissue.
 We will schedule you for more frequent follow-up cleanings to ensure that periodontitis is under control.